-Ms. Willis is the administrator of the Washtenaw County Historical Society and the Museum on Main Street, and serves on the board of the African American Cultural and Historical Museum of Washtenaw County and is a trustee for the Ann Arbor Historical Foundation.
-She attended Howard University and graduated from the University of Michigan School of Art.
+Ms. Willis is an Ann Arbor resident and administrator of the Washtenaw County Historical Society, where she assists with management of the Museum on Main Street.
 Ms. Willis is also a member of the Ann Arbor Historic District Commission.

 Staff Support